Back to the Future (franchise): Back to the Future Day

 The replica Toyota Tacoma concept based on the original Toyota truck, on display during the Pittsburgh International Auto Show at the David L. Lawrence Convention Center in 2016.

-October 21, 2015, the date used for the setting of the future events during the first act of the second film, has been called "Back to the Future Day" by the media.
+October 21, 2015, the date used as the setting for the future events in the first act of the second film, has been called "Back to the Future Day" by the media.
 The year 2015 also commemorated the 30th anniversary of the release of the original film.

-Many promotions were planned to mark the passing of the date, with many playing to the depiction of the future in the film, including:
+Many promotions were planned to mark the date, with many playing on the film's depiction of the future, including: